 The pier in Jastarnia may not be as long as the one in Jurata.
 However, Jastarnia’s wooden offering enables strollers to get a very different view of the green backdrop behind the shoreline and those going about their water sports business.
 After all, Jastarnia is a well-known centre for kitesurfing, windsurfing and surfing.

 At the end of the pier, there’s a board with the names of places on the other side of the Bay of Puck.
 Their position on the board roughly corresponds to their position on the horizon line.

 3. Admire the views over the Bay of Puck from the Nowa Jastarnia Restaurant

 After hitting the pier, my wife and I went upstairs for drinks on the terrace of the Nowa Jastarnia restaurant.

 Although we didn’t sample the food, we revelled in views across the Bay of Puck as we sipped away at our delicious ice cold drinks – marakuja and mint lemonade and freshly-squeezed orange juice.
 Not cheap at 18 zl and 28 zl respectively.
-However, it was a punishingly hot day and it did us good to rest in the shade before heading on to Kuźnica.
+However, it was a punishingly hot day and we were rise to rest in the shade before heading on to Kuźnica.